Sapphirine/202312-17-MachineTranslator/README.md

 The `test.py` returns the bertScore and a `.csv` file contain the corresponding referenced transaltion and generated translation, as well as the score.

+To load from hugging face, replace the model name with `SFZheng7/MarianMT-Finetuned`

 If you don't directly copy the repo, please pay attention to the file path.